haowu97/netlify/content/posts/English/TOEFL/Listening/TOEFLListening.en.md

 **Taking Notes**

 As you practice for the *TOEFL iBT®* Listening section on your own, start out by listening twice to each practice lecture and taking notes.
 Your notes should be brief; don't try to write down *everything* you hear.
 The first time through, take notes on the main idea and key supporting points for that idea.
 The second time you listen, try to fill in more of the supporting details in your notes, paying attention to how the ideas connect with one another.
-Remember that in the real TOEFL iBT test you will hear the lecture only once, so you will also need to practice taking notes on lectures while listening just once.
+Remember that in the real TOEFL iBT test **you will hear the lecture only once**, so you will also need to practice taking notes on lectures while listening just once.
 See if taking notes helps you answer the questions or not.
 Some test takers find that taking notes is helpful, but others find that they miss too much of the lecture while trying to take notes.
 Determine which approach works best for you.

 **Managing Your Time**